stelzinga/MF/MGT_80.Tools.md

 #### 5-tbc
 This Priority is temporary and means what it says: To Be Confirmed.
 It is entered as a placeholder for items for which the priority still needs to be defined.

-NB: if the Prioritiy of Projects is never established, or if a Project is deemed not worthy of investing in anymore it should be moved to Goal = tmp or simply deleted.
+NB: if the Prioritiy of Projects is never established, or if a Project is deemed not worthy of investing in anymore it should be deleted.

 ### Project Urgency
 In addition to the manual priority described above, there is a notion of *urgency* caused by an approaching deadline of the Project (End Time).